the-citto/just-40/README.md

 Just a month or two after the first Keychron K8 Pro ISO, I swithced to a Keychron K1 Pro ANSI (low profile).
 The K8 was nice and the K1 much nicer.

-Less then a month before starting theis repo I switched to the 60% K9 Pro - even better.
+Less then a month before starting this project, I switched to the 60% K9 Pro - even better:
+I love being able to reach more keys/controls moving my palms less!

 Changed the switches to Gateron banana, added o-rings and by then I relized I was already too deep into the rabbit hole... concerning how little it took!